Medical Laboratory Technology

 MLT courses are only offered during the day.
 The program can be completed in four semesters and two summers.

-- MLT classes are Tuesday, Wednesday and Thursday mornings, 8 a.m. to noon
+MLT classes are three days a week, 8 a.m. to noon

 The SWIC Medical Laboratory Technology program is accredited by: